 Management of the business and the execution of the company's strategy are subject to a number of risks.
-The key business risks affecting the company are considered to relate to raw material prices, currency exposure, customer retention and fulfilment risk and impact of Brexit.
+The key business risks affecting the company are considered to relate to customer retention and fulfillment risk and the impact of Brexit.

-- Customer retention and fulfilment risk: The company has contracts with key customers.
+- Customer retention and fulfillment risk: The company has contracts with key customers.
 The loss of a contract with a key customer could significantly impact the company's revenue.
-The company closely monitors its key customers and continually seeks new ways to enhance the commercial relationship while investing in people and fixed assets to meet its customers' needs.
+The company closely monitors its key customers and continually seeks new ways to enhance the commercial relationship whilst investing in people and fixed assets to meet its customers' needs.
 The company also continues to seek new customers. - Brexit: Following the Brexit extension, the UK left the EU on 31 January 2020 and is now in a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.
-Whilst we are awaiting further clarity from the government regarding exit terms, the business has undertaken a number of reviews and is well placed to withstand and limit any negative impacts that may occur. - Global reduction in volumes in the Automotive industry: the reduction in Europe for the total number of units produced seen in 2019 may continue.
+Whilst we are awaiting further clarity from the government regarding exit terms, the business has undertaken a number of reviews and is well placed to withstand and limit any negative impacts that may occur. - Global reduction in volumes in the Automotive industry: The reduction in Europe for the total number of units produced seen in 2019 may continue.
 The continued uncertainty over Brexit and the slow transformation of power units have consumers in a holding position.